20.10. Replicating Account Lockout Attributes

 yes, the value of the

-lastLoginTimeattribute can be different on masters and read-only replicas.
+lastLoginTimeattribute can be different on suppliers and read-only replicas.
 For example, if a user logs in to a read-only replica, the

-lastLoginTimeattribute is updated locally but the value is not replicated to the master servers.
+lastLoginTimeattribute is updated locally but the value is not replicated to the supplier servers.

 20.10.2.
 Configuring Directory Server to Replicate Password Policy Attributes